GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (140) .md

 **Casting Time**: 9 actions

 **Effect**: You attempt to steal knowledge from another creature with your touch.
-You impart a single item of learning to the creature.
-You cannot affect a mindless creature with this.
 You learn a single piece of knowledge it possess unless it can succeed an opposed [Will] check.
 A critical failure by the caster on the opposed check will alert the creature to an attempt to pry into its mind.

 If your spellcheck was a critical success, you may add your [Magic] bonus to your oppsed check.